Rosso84/YR_Weather_App/README.md

 https://cors-anywhere.herokuapp.com/corsdemo

-And request for temporary access to Herokus CORS (Cross origin Resource Sharing) server by clicking on the 'request teporary access to the demo server'.
+And request for temporary access to Herokus CORS (Cross origin Resource Sharing) server by clicking on the 'request temporary access to the demo server'.

 Now all you need to do is finding the index.html file inside root folder and double click on it.
 Type a City and you should get the weather forecast with information about: